sagittaracc/suql/README.md

 $consumption->save();
 ```

-On the frontend side this lets you do everything what modern frontend frameworks can do.
+On the frontend side this lets you do everything what modern frontend frameworks can do

 <pre>
 div@app